ojafero/Life/README.md

 ### Spin up the application
 * Navigate to the `app` directory
-* API: Run `yarn start-api` in a second terminal window.
+* API: If you are not developing the API, run `flask run`.
+Otherwise, if you have the `venv` folder created, run `yarn start-api` in a second terminal window.
 The server app will be listening on `localhost:5000`
 * Frontend: Run `yarn start`.
 This should launch a browser window at `localhost:3000`.

 The servers can continously run and should automatically refresh to reflect any code changes.